stanford-cs348k/asst2-convlayer/README.md

 * [TensorFlow-Slim documentation](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim).
 In case you choose to compare your implementation to a TensorFlow version, we encourage use of *TensorFlow-Slim* which is easier to get off the ground with than TensorFlow proper.

 # Going further #
 To really see how good your implementation is, we encourage you to compare your performance against that of popular DNN frameworks like TensorFlow or MX.net.
-Since the algorithm for this assignment is fixed, you can even write an implementation in hand-tuned native C++ code (using AVX2 intrinsics and threading primitives).
+Since the algorithm for this assignment is fixed, you can even write an implementation in hand-tuned native C++ code (using AVX2 intrinsics and threading primitives). **Again, you are allowed to use the provided native C++ implementation verbatim**, but you should modify it to improve the performance.

 # Assignment mechanics #